What is the Emergency Quality Network (E-QUAL)?

 How does participation in E-QUAL affect our site's ability to avoid MIPS penalties and gain bonuses?

-By completing one of the E-QUAL Learning Collaboratives will meet the CMS IA credit requirement.
+Completing one of the E-QUAL Learning Collaboratives will meet the CMS IA credit requirement for MIPS.
 E-QUAL participation does not meet any Quality category requirements.
-To be eligible for any of the over $500 million CMS is authorized to provide increase in payments (or bonuses), participation in the Quality category and full participation in Improvement Activity is likely required.
+To be eligible for any type of bonus, participation in the Quality category and full participation in Improvement Activity is likely required.
+For more information, visit the QPP website https://qpp.cms.gov/login

 Must our site perform a 90-day “best-practices” intervention aligned with CMS IA guidelines?